 As the rain abated, I found our next stop cleansing.
 We entered the section of Oslo’s City Hall that’s open to the public as a museum.
 The cleansing came upon our entry into the Grand Hall where each year’s Nobel Peace Prize is awarded.

 It was about 14:00 and, with the tour ended, we now had a free afternoon in Oslo on our hands.
 My plan was to find and have some lunch at the Crowbar and Bryggeri – nattyboandoldbay’s favorite place in Oslo.
-(Nattyboabdoldbay is a member of the great Testudo Times community who reached out to me and made some suggestions for this trip.)
+(Nattyboandoldbay is a member of the great Testudo Times community who reached out to me and made some suggestions for this trip.)
 It was only a few minutes walk from my hotel but didn’t open until 15:00 and I didn’t want to wait the 20 minutes or so.

 People who have read these journals in the past know that I have a penchant for taking photos of interestingly translated signs.
-Since most Scandinavians speak English I expected those opportunites would be rare.
+Since most Scandinavians speak English I expected those opportunities would be rare.
 However, the largest group of people living in Scandinavia likely to speak the least English is recent immigrants.
 This includes owners of kebab shops.
 He told me to turn left.
 Left was wrong.
 Right was right.

 I walked much farther than I should have, took out the map and turned the wrong way again.
-There are two objects in this story – one animate and one inanimate – and one of the was incorrectly oriented.
+There are two objects in this story – one animate and one inanimate – and one of them was incorrectly oriented.
 In this instance, the animate object (me) decided to turn the inanimate object (the map) and hold it in what seemed to be the counter direction.
 It worked.
 After an hour or so of fruitless wandering, I stumbled upon the Munch Museum and the Botanical Gardens.

 The exhibition at the Munch Museum was called Munch / Van Gogh.
 While the two artists never met and the Dutch painter was about a decade older, their evolution as artists was remarkably similar as evidenced by the juxtaposed self portraits at the entrance to the exhibition – granted only after passing through security that nearly rivals any airport.

 Two of Munch’s principal influences were Hans Heyerdahl and Christian Krohg.
 For Van Gogh, the analogous figures were Jean Francois Millet and Jozef Israëls and some of their works were also displayed.
-Each of the two artists evolved from the use of monochromatic palates early in their careers (think of Van Gogh’s The Potato Eaters) through a period of influence by Japanese Ukiyo-e woodcuts to more vibrant colors.
+Each of the two artists evolved from the use of monochromatic palates early in their careers (think of Van Gogh’s The Potato Eaters)

 If you’re wondering, one version of The Scream was included in the exhibition which concluded with Van Gogh’s Starry Night on the Rhine (not the more famous one) and Munch’s version of a Starry Night.

-From there, I walked across the street to the Botanical Gardens.
+From there, I walked across the street back to the Botanical Gardens.
 For me, the highlights of this visit were the five willow sculptures by British artist Tom Hare

 and the Viking Garden.